 To record music from Spotify:

-- you need to click the yellow circle button at the top left, and then start to play your favorite music on Spotify (either on web player or PC version).
+- you need to click the yellow circle button at the top left, and then start to play your favorite music on Spotify (either on a web player or PC version).
 If you see the sound graph is waving on the top, Cinch is working and recording the music you are playing.

 - Since we need the recording music to make a ringtone, you could either record a part of the entire song.
 Just click the recording button again to stop recording.

 When you have done the recording, the song will show up on the list.
 Now click the “bell icon” at the right of the song.
-You will see an interface of audio editing as below.
+You will see an interface of audio editing below.

 This is for you to edit a ringtone.
 It is easy to set a starting point and ending point for a ringtone.
 You could preview the ringtone you have selected.
 If everything is ok, click the “Save” button to keep the ringtone on your computer in .mp3 format.